On the subcritical self-catalytic branching Brownian motions: Probabilistic estimates for the dual SPDE

-In the upper/lower bounds for the Laplace transform of the random field $u_t$ in Lemma \ref{lem:2} above, except the terms involving the solution $(v_t)_{t\geq 0}$ to the MFE \eqref{PDE}, there are still terms related to the probability of the random field $u_t$ itself.
+In the upper/lower bounds for the Laplace transform of the random field $u_t$ in Lemma \ref{lem:2} above, except the terms involving the solution $(v_t)_{t\geq 0}$ to the CDI Profile Equation \eqref{PDE}, there are still terms related to the probability of the random field $u_t$ itself.
 In the next lemma, we explain how these terms can be controlled by the initial data $\varepsilon \mathbf 1_U$.

 \begin{lemma} Let $U$ be an open interval and $F$ be a closed interval.
 Let $t>0$ and $\gamma\in (0,1)$.
 Suppose that $U\cap F$ is bounded.
 Then \C{c:UFtg}

 In particular, $ \limsup_{t \downarrow 0} \Cr{c:UFtg}(U,F, t,\gamma) <\infty. $ Moreover, if $\tilde U$ is an open interval such that its intersection with $F_K:=[K,\infty)$ is bounded for every $K\in \mathbb R$, then we also have that $ \lim_{K\to\infty} \Cr{c:UFtg}(\tilde U,F_K,t,\gamma) =0. $ \end{lemma}